 On February 3, 2022, Columbia Care closed a private placement of \$185,000,000 aggregate principal amount of 9.50% senior-secured first-lien notes due 2026 (the "2026 Notes").
+Canaccord Genuity Corp. and ATB Capital Markets Inc. acted as agents for the offering.
 The 2026 Notes are senior secured obligations of the Company and were issued at 100% of face value.
 The 2026 Notes accrue interest payable semi-annually in arrears and mature on February 3, 2026, unless earlier redeemed or repurchased.
 The Company may redeem the 2026 Notes at par, in whole or in part, on or after February 3, 2024, as more particularly described in the fourth supplemental trust indenture governing the 2026 Notes.
 In connection with the offering of the 2026 Notes, the Company received binding commitments to exchange approximately \$31,750,000 of the Company's existing 13% senior secured notes due 2023, pursuant to private agreements in accordance with the trust indenture, for an equivalent amount of 2026 Notes plus accrued but unpaid interest and any negotiated premium thereon.
 As a result of the note exchanges, the Company received aggregate gross proceeds of \$153,250,000 in cash pursuant to the offering of the 2026 Notes.